-Since 2019, La Blanche Hermine has been referenced by the Quimperlé Terre Océane Tourist Office.
+Also since 2019, La Blanche Hermine is referenced by the Quimperlé Terre Océane Tourist Office.

 This referencing involves regular visits from the staff of the organization and is a guarantee of seriousness and quality on our part, and a real interest for tourists.